 - Sun to part shade, very adaptable plant, not particular about soil.

 - Hardy to USDA Zone 4 (not as hardy as species).
 Species found in northeastern Asia to central China.

 - Caution: The Nature Conservancy warns about the invasive nature of E. alatus as follows: "While it behaves well in urban areas, E. alatus planted near woodlands, mature second-growth forests, and pastures can be problematic.
-It has been observed escaping from cultivation in the northeast and midwest, notably in Connecticut, Virginia, Pennsylvania, and Illinois.
+It has been observed escaping from cultivation in the northeast and midwest, notably in Massachusetts, Connecticut, Virginia, Pennsylvania, and Illinois.
 E. alatus is a threat to woodland areas, fields, and coastal scrubland because it out competes native species."

 - alatus: winged, the shoots.
 ‘Compactus’: compact, in a relative sense, the species (E. alatus) may reach 20 ft (6 m) tall, this cultivar may attain a height of 10 ft (3 m).

 - Corvallis: east side of Central Park, along 6th Street

 - Oregon State Univ. campus: east end of Crop Science parking lot (along 30th St., The Mall).